Songs You Know and Love

 'Your volume was perfect, so enjoyable'

-Littlest Big Band has become a favorite provider of American Standards music, regularly playing more than 200 shows a year since 2012.
+Over the years, Littlest Big Band has become a favorite performer of American Standards music, regularly playing more than 200 shows a year since 2012.
 Message Lynn today to schedule the duo for your events!

 Pricing for live nursing home and assisted/independent/memory care community shows average $125 to $175 an hour, depending on the length of the show and travel time, and is always negotiable.
 ONLINE shows are $100 for 40-60 minutes.
 Reduced fees are offered to facilities and venues able to book multiple shows through the year, or who can book two or more shows in the same community on the same day.
 Bob performs a solo show of the same great music for a reduced fee.